cdfre0/Shop/README.md

 Step 4: Communicate with server Using those calls:
     - localhost:8080/

-        - no user
+        - Only no user
             ##POST
                 * create - creates instance of user in database.
                     User is passed in body request of call.
                 * login - logs onto user's profile.
                     User is passed in body request of call.
-        - user
+        - no user
-            ##POST
-                * logout - logs out from profile.
             ##GET
                 * byId/{id} - gets data of game by it's id.
                 * {name} - gets datas of games of certain name.
+                * avalaible/{id} - checks if game of this id has any copy left to buy
                 * all - gets data of all games.
                 * all/{variable} - gets data of all games:
                                     - if variable is a number, gets all games that cost is lower that number
                                     - if variable is a type of genre, gets all games that are of that type
                                     - else, gets all games that are of this developer
-                * avalaible/{id} - checks if game of this id has any copy left to buy
+        - user
+            ##POST
+                * logout - logs out from profile.
             ##PUT
                 * {id} - buys game of this id if avaliable in stocks
         - admin